ansys/pymotorcad/doc/source/user_guide/virtual_env_motorcad.rst

     :width: 500pt

-Change the Python EXE file path in the Motor-CAD UI
+Change the Python EXE path in the Motor-CAD UI
 ***************************************************
 Proceed to change the path for the Python EXE in **Defaults -> Default File Locations**.
 This should point to the :code:`pythonw.exe` file in the :code:`Scripts` folder of the virtual environment: